“Exclusive attention to the person who is speaking to you is very important. Nothing else is so flattering as that.”

 Individual note-taking can lead to inaccurate and incomplete meeting notes.
 With Fireflies, teams can have a single source of meeting information that they can use for better collaboration.

-They can access these notes anytime—pull up action items, key insights, and questions to name a few.
-With Fireflies, teams can have better clarity for making tough decisions that will affect their ROI.
+They can access these notes anytime—pull up action items, key insights, and questions, to name a few.
+With Fireflies, marketing teams can have better clarity when making tough decisions, the ones that affect their ROIs.

 I'm able to focus completely on the meeting without having to worry about taking notes.
 It's also been great to have a verbatim record of everything covered in the conversation.